About

 Media Bio

-Linda Rodriguez’s novel, Every Last Secret (St. Martin's/Minotaur, 2012), won the 2011 St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition, and her second Skeet Bannion novel, Every Broken Trust, will be published by St. Martin’s Press/Minotaur May 7, 2013.
-She has published two books of poetry, Heart’s Migration (Tia Chucha Press, 2009), winner of the 2010 Thorpe Menn Award for Literary Excellence, and Skin Hunger (Potpourri Publications, 1995, Scapegoat Press, 2007).
+Linda Rodriguez’s fourth Skeet Bannion novel, Every Family Doubt, will be published August 15, 2018.
+Her writing book, Plotting the Character-Driven Novel (Scapegoat Press), is based on her popular online workshop.
+She co-edited The World Is One Place: Native American Poets Visit the Middle East (BkMk Press/UMKC) with Diane Glancy.
+Her second and third Skeet Bannion novels, Every Broken Trust (St. Martin's/Minotaur) and Every Hidden Fear (St. Martin's/Minotaur), were selections of Las Comadres National Latino Book Club and won International Latino Book Awards.
+Her first Skeet novel, Every Last Secret (St. Martin's/Minotaur), won the 2011 St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition and was a Barnes & Noble mystery pick, featured by Las Comadres National Latino Book Club, and a finalist for the International Latino Book Award.
+She has published two books of poetry, Heart’s Migration (Tia Chucha Press, 2009), winner of the 2010 Thorpe Menn Award for Literary Excellence and finalist for the Eric Hoffer National Book Award in Poetry, and Skin Hunger (Potpourri Publications, 1995, Scapegoat Press, 2007) and edited Woven Voices:3 Puertorriquenas Look at Their American Lives (Scapegoat Press), which won an International Latino Book Award.
 She received the 2010 Inspiration Award from the KC Arts Fund, the 2009 Elvira Cordero Cisneros Award from the Macondo Foundation, and the 2009 Midwest Voices and Visions Award from the Alliance of Artists Communities and the Joyce Foundation and has been both a Ragdale Fellow and a Macondo Fellow.
-She is the president of the Border Crimes chapter of Sisters in Crime, a founding board member of The Writers Place and the Latino Writers Collective, and a member of Wordcraft Circle of Native American Writers and Storytellers, Kansas City Cherokee Community, and International Thriller Writers, publishing poetry and fiction in numerous journals and anthologies.
+She is the president of the Border Crimes chapter of Sisters in Crime, a founding board member of The Writers Place and the Latino Writers Collective, and a member of Wordcraft Circle of Native American Writers and Storytellers, Kansas City Cherokee Community, and International Thriller Writers.
+She publishes poetry and fiction in numerous journals and anthologies and has edited three award-winning anthologies.
 Her poems have been broadcast on The Writers Almanac with Garrison Keillor (NPR) and New Letters on the Air (NPR).
-She is currently working on a third mystery novel with Skeet Bannion, and a book of poetry based on teachings from her Cherokee grandmother.
+She is currently working on another novel and a book of poetry based on teachings from her Cherokee grandmother.

 Agent